aknutas/nails/README.md

 The project files are available as open source here in our [Github repository](https://github.com/aknutas/nails).
 If you link or refer to us, please link to our [project page](http://aknutas.github.io/nails/).

-We are working on an alternative, R package version for use by R programmers in the [R package version repository](http://github.com/nails-package/).
+We are working on an alternative, [R package version](https://github.com/aknutas/nails-package) for use by R programmers.
 For now the project is a work in progress and not fully usable.

 Science!
 ----